 We will use $G=\Delta$ for scalars and $G=S$ for fermions.

-As for traditional S-matrix calculations, it is useful to express the Green's functions in momentum space by performing a Fourier transform with respect to the relative coordinate $r\equiv x-y$.
-However, in an out-of-equilibrium state, translation invariance is not guaranteed, so that the functions $iG^{ab}(x,y)$ do not necessarily only depend on $x-y$, but may also vary under changes of the average coordinate $(x+y)/2$.
-Hence, a more suited type of transform to work with is the Wigner transform, defined by
+As for traditional S-matrix calculations, it is useful to express Green's functions in momentum space by performing a Fourier transformation with respect to the relative coordinate $r\equiv x-y$.
+However, in an out-of-equilibrium state, translation invariance is not guaranteed, so the functions $iG^{ab}(x,y)$ do not necessarily only depend on $x-y$, but may also vary under changes of the average coordinate $(x+y)/2$.
+Hence, a more suited type of transformation that we will use is the Wigner transform, defined by

-Among the four possible combinations of $G^{ab}$, the $G^{++}$ corresponds to the usual time-ordered Feynman propagators, while $G^{--}$ is a propagator with an inverted time-ordering, with fields sitting on the $-$ branch in Fig.~\ref{fig:CTP_contour}.
+Among the four possible combinations of $G^{ab}$, the $G^{++}$ corresponds to the usual time-ordered Feynman propagators, while $G^{--}$ is a propagator with an inverted time ordering, with fields sitting on the $-$ branch in Fig.~\ref{fig:CTP_contour}.
 With $G^{++}$ and $G^{--}$ one defines the Hermitian propagator as

 which can be shown to be the Hermitian part of the retarded propagator.
 The propagators with mixed branch indices